Chapman Freeborn flies 100 tonnes of oxygen cylinders to India

 The oxygen cylinders are vital supplies in tackling the COVID-19 pandemic, so two Chapman Freeborn offices joined forces to ensure the critical cargo arrived in India as quickly as possible.

->

-> Chapman Freeborn Commercial Manager Middle East & India, Vikas Chaturvedi, and Cargo & Passenger Charter Manager Australia, Michael Amson worked together with Qatar Airways to coordinate the B777F that transported a total of 1,100kg of cargo from Dammam to Kolkata.
+Chapman Freeborn Commercial Manager Middle East & India, Vikas Chaturvedi, and Cargo & Passenger Charter Manager Australia, Michael Amson worked together with Qatar Airways to coordinate the B777F that transported a total of 1,100kg of air freight from Dammam to Kolkata.

 Since the start of the pandemic Chapman Freeborn has delivered thousands of tonnes of life-saving PPE and medical equipment all over the world, including face masks, nitrile gloves, respirators and even a mobile hospital.
 Our expert Cargo Air Charer Team is on-hand to ensure you precious cargo will arrive at its destination easily and efficiently.
 Get in touch by emailing email@example.com to find out how we can help you.